rekcah-pavi/SriJuice/README.md

   - Google Maps API for embedding location maps

-## Contribution

-To contribute to this project, please fork the repository, create a new branch, and submit a pull request.
-Ensure your code follows the project's coding standards and includes appropriate documentation.

 ## License

 This project is licensed under the Unlicense License.
 See the [LICENSE](LICENSE) file for details.